cciprianmihai/Binovate/README.md

   - I write the whole row (from dictionary 2) with `id` and `columns` in `diff_added`;

 By the end, I take all the remaining keys and values from dictionary 1 and I write the whole rows (from dictionary 1) with `id` and `columns` in `diff_removed`.

+We choose dictionary for our data, because dictionaries have constant time complexity, O(1) while lists have linear time complexity, O(n).

+We use the dictionary to search values in it.

+The structure of the data in the dictionaries is:

+{

+   1: "aaaaa#aaaaa#aaaaa#aaaaa#aaaaa#aaaaa#aaaaa",

+   2: "aaaaa#aaaaa#aaaaa#aaaaa#aaaaa#aaaaa#aaaaa"

+}, where the `key` is the `id` and the `value` is created by concatenating all the columns together with a hashtag between them.